ThothLogos/imgtkr/README.md

   file    : '064508.jpg'
 }

+// Server sends a final notice that the Skurls request has finished server-side
+// After this the server compiles and pushes latest.zip to client
+// Again this can be used to trigger UI status updates, progress tracking etc {
+  request : "processSkurls",
+  result  : "complete",
+  size    : 0
+}

+// Server confirms receipt of a getLatestZip request
-// Status update: "Server is re-sending most recent zip..."
+// UI status update: "Server is re-sending most recent zip..."
 }
   request : "getLatestZip",
   result  : "received",